stfxecutables/dynamic_loss/paper/notes/notes.md

 ## Results

+There was an exceptionally clear relationship between the dynamic loss threshold and final ensemble performance.

 ### Tables

+####

 |          Data | CIFAR10     |          |              |         | CIFAR100    |          |              |         | FashionMNIST |          |              |         |
 |--------------:|-------------|----------|--------------|---------|-------------|----------|--------------|---------|--------------|----------|--------------|---------|